 This is done by assessing the data against the national air quality standards, known as the Ambient Air Quality National Environment Protection Measure (AAQ NEPM).

-Previously, the national air quality standards were incorporated into a State Environment Protection Policy (Ambient Air Quality), but this has been superseded by new legislation introduced on 1 July 2021 – the Environment Protection Act 2017 (‘the Act’).
+Previously, the national air quality standards were incorporated into a State Environment Protection Policy (Ambient Air Quality), but this has been superseded by legislation introduced on 1 July 2021 – the Environment Protection Act 2017 (‘the Act’).

 National air quality standards are incorporated into the Environment Reference Standard which is made under the Act.